googleapis/google-cloud-java/TROUBLESHOOTING.md

   ...
 ```

-- The release note of the libraries-bom also shows the compatible dependency libraries.
+- The release note of the libraries-bom shows the compatible dependency libraries.
   For example, https://github.com/googleapis/java-cloud-bom/releases/tag/v26.31.0 shows

   > These client libraries are built with the following Java libraries: